-shows that allegiance and

 it is the principle of the revolution; it pervades each and every

-constitution, without which the whole proceeding is crime, rebellion,
+constitution, without which the whole proceeding is crime, rebellion, and treason.

 If the common law, introduced through the constitution, fails,